Surface counterexamples to the Eisenbud-Goto conjecture: Counterexamples to the Eisenbud-Goto conjecture

 \begin{rem} Although there is a condition that requires the matrices $L(k)$ and $W(k)$ to be invertible, we believe it is satisfied for all $k\geq 1$.
 We have checked the invertibility of these matrices up to $k=27$ using Macaulay2. \end{rem}

 We found the family $\{X_m\}_{m\geq 6}$ by using Macaulay2 primarily.
-However, it is possible to prove theoretically that $X_6$ is a counterexample of a surface without depending on the integrity of computer algebra systems.
+However, it is possible to prove theoretically that $X_6$ is a surface counterexample without depending on the integrity of computer algebra systems.
 Specifically, we prove the following using \Cref{mainthm_general_m}.

 \begin{thmalphabetmaintext} The surface $X_6\subseteq\p^4$ is a counterexample to the Eisenbud-Goto conjecture as $\maxdeg X_6\geq 34$ and $\deg X_6=33$.
-Also, $X_6$ is neither $31$-normal nor $32$-normal so that it is a counterexample to the classical Castelnuovo's normality conjecture. \end{thmalphabetmaintext}
+It violates the normality conjecture as it is neither $31$-normal nor $32$-normal. \end{thmalphabetmaintext}

 To show \Cref{mainthm_general_m} and \Cref{mainthm_m=6}, we give some lemmas and a definition.